itsjess-bit/itsjess-bit/README.md

 ### Beyond the Code

-I like the space where **technology meets creativity** — whether that's building something, designing an interface, writing, or turning a random idea into something real.
+I like the space where **technology meets creativity**,whether that's building something, designing an interface, writing, or turning a random idea into something real.

 When I'm not somewhere between code and design, you'll probably find me with